rohit1901/ts-gen-typeguards/README.md

 - Support for generating type guards for Optional Chaining and Nullish Coalescing.
 - Support for generating type guards for Any and Unknown Types.
 - Support for generating type guards for Type Assertions.
+- CLI to generate type guards for a given TypeScript file.
+- Linting and formatting the generated type guards using ESLint and Prettier.
 ## API Reference

 ### readObjects(path: string): ObjectsType